accidentalrebel/emacs-dokuwiki/README.md

 Contributions are always welcome.
 Feel free to submit a pull request, create an issue, or send suggestions.

 # To Do #
-  * Use auth-source in storing login credentials
+  - [ ] Use auth-source in storing login credentials
-  * Create a function that displays a list of available pages
+  - [ ] Create a function that displays a list of available pages
+  - [ ] Ability to preview changes